What is Loan/Lease Payoff Insurance?

 - John will be responsible for the $1,850 remaining

 Even though John's loan was not paid off in full, he is much better off than without the loan/lease payoff coverage.
-This is an extreme example of depreciation; typically you'll find 25 percent of the actual cash value will cover your loan in its entirety.
+This is an extreme example of depreciation, low down payment, and a hopefully unlikely scenario; typically you will find 25 percent of the actual cash value will cover the remainder your loan in its entirety.

-It is always best to discuss this type of coverage with your insurance agent.
-Learn all the details and restrictions that apply to loan lease payoff.
+It is always best to discuss this type of coverage with your insurance agent rather than going alone.
+Learn all the details and restrictions that apply to loan lease payoff agreements.
 It can be a very helpful coverage even if it does not pay 100% of what you owe.
 It will certainly come in handy when compared to not having any access to coverage when you know you are underwater on your car loan.